 Benahavis is a typical Andalusian white-painted little village surrounded by the natural parkland.
-It is located in the hills of the Sierra Ronda mountain range, only 7 kilometers far from the Mediterranean Sea coast.
+It is located in the hills of the Sierra Ronda mountain range, only seven kilometres far from the Mediterranean Sea coast.
 Conveniently, Malaga and Gibraltar airports are reachable within one hour drive.

-The stunning surroundings and great location make it a perfect choice for second home buyers, enjoying a delightful lifestyle in this breathtakingly beautiful small mountain town.
+The stunning surroundings and great location make Benahavis property a perfect choice for second home buyers who are looking to enjoy a delightful lifestyle in this breathtakingly beautiful small mountain town.
 Whether you’re looking for a holiday apartment or luxury villa, there is a varied selection of Benahavis estates.

 The neighborhood of Benahavis is divided into several residential areas, each featuring its own ambiance and charm.

 The newer part of the town is represented by modern holiday apartments with quick access to the coastline.